Auckland-Council-CC-Insights-Team/porowhitahauwha/README.md

 The goal of porowhitahauwha is to provide a code-based interface for the Porowhita Hauwhā database.

+The Porowhita Hauwhā database can be thought of as a quadrant of
+information: it contains data about kaimahi (staff), hoa (partners), hangatanga (buildings), and ratonga (services) that fall within the remit of the Connected Communities department.

+Porowhita hauwhā is a kupu (word) in te Reo Māori which means “quadrant”.

 ## Installation

 You can install the development version of porowhitahauwha from